Skyvell/bmw-commision-design/README.md

     ["lower_bound_n", "upper_bound_n"],
 ]
 ```
 These are needed to find the right indexes for each range, in order to lockup the right element in the matrix.
-The PenetrationRanges will need to be reversed in order for the indexes to represent the rows in the matrix correctly.
+The PenetrationRanges will list need to be reversed in order for the index or each range to represent the correct row in the matrix.

 ## Questions